 FLORIDA DEPARTMENT OF TRANSPORTATION (FDOT) FIVE-YEAR WORK PROGRAM FUNDING

 SUPPORT continued funding for projects in the FDOT adopted Five-Year Work Program, which are prioritized based on the level of the return on investment.
-The Program provides a reliable source of capital funding and facilitates the ability of Florida Ports to be competitive.
+The Program provides a reliable source of capital funding.